geospace-code/georinex/README.md

       ```
 -   Read NetCDF converted RINEX data: `ReadRinex myrinex.nc`

+By default all plots and status messages are off, unless using the `-v --verbose` option to save processing time.

 It's suggested to save the GNSS data to NetCDF4 (a subset of HDF5) with the `-o`option,
 as NetCDF4 is also human-readable, yet say 1000x faster to load than RINEX.